flljy940/tp/docs/DeveloperGuide.md

     * 3a1.
 TutorRec shows an error message.
       Use case resumes at step 2.

-**Use Case U8: Filter students who have paid for the previous lesson**
+**Use case U8: Filter students who have paid for the previous lesson**

 **MSS**
 1. User requests to list students.